-Shawn was founded in 1970 by two immigrant brothers from Tralee in County Kerry, Ireland, Patrick “Paddy” and John “Shawn” Fitzgerald (Shawn is a bastardization of the Gaelic name for John which is “Sean”).
+Shawn Wine was founded in 1970 on 7th Avenue in Park Slope Brooklyn by two immigrant brothers from Tralee in County Kerry, Ireland, Patrick “Paddy” and John “Shawn” Fitzgerald (Shawn is a bastardization of the Gaelic name for John which is “Sean”).

 Paddy arrived in the U.S. in 1950 after serving in Germany with the post-war American army.
 Upon his honorable discharge, Paddy had not only achieved the rank of Staff Sargent but had amassed enough money, through selling black market goods like silk stockings, which were particularly in vogue, to not only gain his citizenship but to start his new tavern business in the then rough and tumble wilds of Park Slope, Brooklyn.
 Paddy, and a partner, started a small empire of shot and beer saloons along Seventh Avenue, serving union workers, mobsters and cops alike.
 John emigrated to America shortly thereafter.